kannankvs/md2/Command-Reference.md

 ## config load_minigraph

 This command is used to load the configuration from /etc/sonic/minigraph.xml.
-This command needs root privileges.
 When users do not want to use configuration from config_db.json, they can copy the minigraph.xml configuration file to the device and load it using this command.
 This command restarts various services running in the device and it takes some time to complete the command.
 NOTE: If the user had logged in using SSH, users might get disconnected and some configuration failures might happen which might be hard to recover.
 Users need to reconnect their SSH sessions after configuring the management IP address.
 It is recommended to execute this command from console port.